let's talk

 Type 4.
 Corporate Website

-The common structure of such a website includes a homepage, sets of product or service pages, blog, about us, and contact us.
+The common structure of such a website includes a homepage, sets of product or service pages, a blog, about us, and contact us.
 In blogs, services, and products, there could be an unlimited number of pages.

 This image shows how much it cost to develop a websiteon the example of a corporate website